sidjay10/cstracer/README.md

 adb shell /data/local/tmp/valgrind --tool=cstracer --trace-file=tracefile --trace=1000 --skip=10 EXECUTABLE EXECUTABLE_ARGS
 ~~~

-## Tool Options
+## Tool Options - csTracer

 `--trace-file=<filename>` The name of the output file
 `--skip=<num>`	Number of initital instructions to skip
 `--trace=<num>`	Number of instructions to trace
+`--heartbeat=<num>` Instruction interval at which output is written to the log file
 `--exit-after=<yes|no>` Halt execution after the tracing is completed

+## Tool Options - ctLite

+An auxiliary tool - ctlite is provided to collect more coarse grained information
+about programs.

+To use ctlite, set --tool=ctlite

+ctlite comes with the following options

+`--trace-file=<filename>` The name of the output file
+`--heartbeat=<num>` Instruction interval at which output is written to the log file
+`--mem-size=<num>` Log base 2 size of the memory window size.
+(For example, for a memory window size of 32KB, set `--mem-size=15`)
+`--code-size=<num>` Log base 2 size of the code window size

 ## Notes

-1. Valgrind is not compatible with android version 10 (as of now) due to the introduction of execute only memory.
+1. To trace on android 10, execute only memory needs to be disabled.
+See [Execute Only Memory - source.android.com](https://source.android.com/devices/tech/debug/execute-only-memory)

-2. Running cstracer requires root privileges.
+2. Running valgrind on android to trace applications requires root privileges.

 ## Contact
 Author: Siddharth Jayashankar <sidjay@iitk.ac.in>